OctoMind-dev/debugtopus/README.md

-# debugtopus  🐙💻
+# debugtopus  🐙 💻

-Tool to run your octomind tests against a local instance of your app.
+Debugtopus is a tool to run Octomind tests against the local instance of your app.
+Octomind tests are AI auto-generated, hosted and run end-to-end tests in standard Playwright code in the cloud.

+Here's some more [info](https://www.octomind.dev/?utm_source=github&utm_medium=debugtopus&utm_campaign=rm) on octomind and more in the [docs](https://www.octomind.dev/docs?utm_source=github&utm_medium=debugtopus&utm_campaign=rm).

 ## Installation